Stroke Warning Signs & Risk Factors

 Stroke Warning Signs

-FAST is an easy way to remember the sudden signs of stroke.
-FAST stands for:
+BE FAST is an easy way to remember and recognize the sudden signs of stroke.
+BE FAST stands for:

 Learn more about stroke warning signs and symptoms from the American Stroke Association.